grycap/oscar/docs/minio-bucket-replication.md

 mc alias set remoteminio https://remoteminio minioadminuser minioadminpassword
 ```

-A requisite for replication is enable the versioning on the buckets that will serve as origin and replica.
+A requisite for replication is to enable the versioning on the buckets that will serve as origin and replica.
 When we create a service through OSCAR and the minIO buckets are created, versioning is not enabled by default, so we have to do it manually.

 ```bash!
 mc version enable originminio/intermediate